 Assisted Living Services for Independent Seniors in Whippany NJ

 At Lester Senior Living, we prioritize a stress-free environment — allowing residents to enjoy their senior living community, friends, and social activities while we manage the nuances of day-to-day living.
-With comfortable, open-plan apartments, a lively community spirit and an events calendar filled with activities, we offer a welcoming and easy-going atmosphere for all of our senior residents.
+With comfortable, open-plan apartments, a lively community spirit and an events calendar filled with activities, we offer a welcoming and easy-going atmosphere for all of our senior residents to age gracefully.

 In addition to assisted living, Lester also offers independent living, comprehensive memory care, and short-term respite stays.
 For more information about our assisted living facility in Whippany NJ, please contact us to schedule a tour or visit our website at: https://jchcorp.org